-The technology behind today's best 3D pens has come on in leaps and bounds since they first launched.
-These clever gadgets extrude liquid plastic, which quickly cools and solidifies, effectively allowing you to draw in mid-air.
-It's a new way to visualise designs and create 3D art without wrangling with 3D modelling software.
-As a result, they have become hugely popular amongst designers, artists and hobbyists.
+The best 3D pens have come on immensely since they were first launched.
+These nifty gadgets extrude liquid plastic, which cools and solidifies – meaning you're able to draw in mind-air.
+A brilliant way to visualise designs and create 3D art without the need for complex software, these 3D pens have become super-popular amongst designers, artists and hobbyists.

 The best 3D pens to buy now